osamuaoki/bss/README.md

 * -h,--help:      show this help
 * --version:      show version
 * -l,--logger:    use systemd logger
+* -m,--may:       may execute snapshot or backup if possible
 * -q,--quiet:     quiet (no notice messages, just warn/error messages)
 * -v,--verbose:   verbose (with info messages)
 * -vv:            very verbose for debug (with info and debug messages)